 Who is covered by the scheme

-All types of sporting organisations may be eligible to take our cover with us.
+All types of sporting organisations may be eligible to take out our cover.

 Our sporting injuries insurance cover for the organisation include both players and officials.